leerikss/videoroom/README.md

 # videoroom
-Easily stream audio/video from multiple phones, and view all the the streams on one web page - all inside your own WLAN.
+Easily stream audio/video from multiple old phones, and view all the the streams on one web page - all inside your own WLAN.
+Work in Progress.